snowplow-archive/cloudfront-log-deserializer/README.md

-# Amazon S3 and CloudFront access log SerDe for Hive
+# Amazon S3 and CloudFront access log Deserializer for Hive

 ## Introduction

-amazon-s3log-serde is a general-purpose SerDe (serializer-deserializer) to prepare Amazon Web Services' S3 and CloudFront access logs for analysis using [Apache Hive] [hive].
+amazon-s3log-serde is a Deserializer to prepare Amazon Web Services' S3 and CloudFront access logs for analysis using [Apache Hive] [hive].

-This SerDe serves as the basis for the SnowPlow-specific SerDes found [in the SnowPlow project] [snowplowserdes] but should be generally useful for anyone wanting to analyse AWS access log files in Hive, whether SnowPlow users or not.
+This Deserializer serves as the basis for the SnowPlow-specific Deserializers found [in the SnowPlow project] [snowplowserdes] but should be generally useful for anyone wanting to analyse AWS access log files in Hive, whether SnowPlow users or not.

 amazon-s3log-serde is written in Scala and available as a minified jar (see the [Downloads] [downloads] menu for use in the Hive console.
+It has slightly different functionality from the [S3LogDeserializer] [s3logdeserializer] which comes bundled with Hive (the differences are detailed below).

 ## The AWS access log format